JulianaZani/codeinstituteproject3/README.md

 ![secondquestion](doc/screenshots/screenshot03secondquestion.png)

-The program informs that it is processing the data and ask to wait.
+After the second set of data and validation the program informs that it is processing the data and ask to wait.

 ![processmessage](doc/screenshots/screenshot04processmessage.png)